 They had the basic menu of drinks – green/black tea, milk tea, slushies and your choice of tapioca or jelly. (*sigh* I’m not going to go back and edit now but I forgot to mention the jelly option.
 I first saw it at Vica.
 Most independent places only had tapioca so, other than the rare place like Vica, 168 was the first to have it on their menu as a mainstay.
 Bubble Republic, of course having more options than anywhere else also had aloe but I think that was it for “toppings” until later…) They had also originally tried to launch “bubble cakes” (egg cakes) but never had the batter made or irons turned on so they never took off.
 Pity.
 I love those.

 So Bubble Tease, even though it was mediocre in quality, opened another new door for true mainstream bubble tea, starting franchises in malls.
 Eventually, Bubble Tease became a last resort for Hubby and I because the franchises were all being taken over by non-Chinese/Taiwanese people and sadly, the quality suffered even more.
+When they first opened in Square One, is wasn’t too bad.
+“Fake”, like I said, but drinkable.
+That location eventually closed but there is still one in the ‘big mall’ in my city and it’s complete crap.
+Their menu has none of the customizations that it did before and the typical flavours are conspicuously absent.
 Outside of downtown, Bubble Tease is unrecognizable as bubble tea.
 (They’ve had a resurgence down there lately and some newer locations are good …and Asian run. 😏)

 (That sounds totally racist… Um, stereotyping for sure, at least. *shrug* Don’t know what to tell you.
 I think Asians make bubble tea better than anyone else… Whatever.
 I’m a terrible person.)